Witten-O'Raifeartaigh potential revisited in the context of Warm Inflation: Introduction

-But, as WI doesn't call for a separate reheating phase, it does not face issues relating to reheating which occur in generic CI based quintessential inflation models.
-Quintessential inflation has previously been explored a few times in the WI setup \cite{Dimopoulos:2019gpz, Rosa:2019jci, Lima:2019yyv}.
 In this paper too, we will explore the possibility of accommodating quintessential inflation dynamics as we have two wings of Witten-O'Raifeartaigh potential at our disposal for slow-roll dynamics.
 However, as we will demonstrate, in order to successfully accommodate both inflation and quintessence with this single potential, one needs to engineer a few additional features into the present model, such as (i) one needs to have two different normalizations for the two wings of the Witten-O'Raifeartaigh potential in order to account for the extreme hierarchy of energy scales between inflation and the Dark energy dominated acceleration, and (ii) facilitating the slow roll of the quintessence field in the right wing of the Witten-O'Raifeartaigh potential, too, requires additional dissipative friction, just like the inflaton field in WI in steep potentials, in order to maintain slow roll.

 We have organized the rest of the paper as follows.
 In Sec.~\ref{WR-brief} we will briefly discuss the Witten-O'Raifeartaigh potential as a successful inflationary model in CI.
 In Sec.~\ref{WI-brief} we will provide a brief overview of the standard dynamics of WI and will discuss a suitable choice of the dissipative coefficient for our warm quintessential inflation model.
 In Sec.~\ref{graceful-exit}, we will determine the condition of gracefully exiting from WI in our model as this is essential for explaining the evolution of the later stages.
 A thorough MCMC analysis of the WI dynamics in this model will be presented in Sec.~\ref{WI-left}.
 We will explore the quintessence dynamics in the right wing of the Witten-O'Raifeartaigh potential in Sec.~\ref{quintessence-right} and will show that with a few adjustments, transient Dark Energy can also be successfully realized in our model.
 Finally, we will discuss and summarize the key findings of our analysis in the concluding section~\ref{conclusion}.